tbrunz/installer_scripts/src/how-to-use/VirtualBox_VMs_README.txt

 If you use Shared Folders for the Linux VMs, there's a bug in VBox (since 5.2.18 or so) that will cause it to not re-mount the SF's between reboots of the VM.
-The workaround is to re-install the Guest Additions, then they show up.
+The workaround was to re-install the Guest Additions, then they show up.
 (A small percentage of the time I've had to re-install more than once in a row to recover my SF's.)
+Even this doesn't seem to work any longer.
+Therefore I added two functions, 'fixv' to repair the SF mounting, to be followed by 'dlymnt' to mount the shared folders (which cannot be mounted until 'fixv' is run to make them visible).
+To prevent any attempts to mount these 'missing' SF directories, I comment them out in '/etc/fstab' using "### " as a prefix; the 'dlymnt' shell function mounts these.

 One strategy to avoid tracking and malware when using a VM is to snapshot the state of the VM, then begin using the VM.
 To reduce the effect of web